Nondiscrimination and Anti-Harassment Policy and Resolution Procedures

 Complaints related to alleged faculty and staff misconduct in the Geisel School of Medicine that do not fall within the scope of this policy may be referred to the Policy on Expectations for Professionalism for Faculty, Non-Faculty Academics, and Staff.

-This Policy and Resolution Procedures do not replace, modify, or supersede the Agreement Concerning Academic Freedom, Tenure, and Responsibility of Faculty Members Voted by the Board of Trustees (January 15, 1971) after approval by the Faculty (October 19, 1970) as amended June 12, 2009, and as amended in the future (the Agreement) set forth in the Organization of the Faculty of Dartmouth College (OFDC).
+This Policy and Resolution Procedures do not replace, modify, or supersede the Agreement Concerning Academic Freedom, Tenure, and Responsibility of Faculty Members Voted by the Board of Trustees (January 15, 1971) after approval by the Faculty (October 19, 1970) as amended June 12, 2009, and as amended in the future (the Agreement) set forth in the Organization of the General Faculty of Dartmouth College (OGFDC).
 All disciplinary action that may arise from this Policy and Resolution Procedures shall continue to be covered by the Agreement.

 II.
 Privacy and Confidentiality